jsmodule/common-basic-validator/README.md

   Defined: `function hasAnyProperty(obj: Object): Boolean`

-  Describe: Check the obj is not a empty object.
+  Describe: Check the obj has any property.

   Examples: